locherli/AcgForum/README.md

 ### SHORT INTRODUCTION OF THIS WEB PROJECT

 This is a web project that I created for fun, it's a forum as you can see, which designed for ACG lovers to communicate.
-(I know nobody wants to use it cause it's sucked orz ) Anyway, let me make some simple description for you in case you want use part of my code.
+(I know nobody wants to use it cause it's sucked orz ) Anyway, let me make some simple description for you in case you want to use part of my code.

 #### FRONT END